shimond/MX_EX/README.md

 ## 📬 Email Notifications

-All emails must be sent via **Gmail SMTP**, using your personal Gmail account.
+All emails can be sent using **any of the following options**:
+- **Gmail SMTP**, using your personal Gmail account
-❌ Do **not** use third-party email-sending services.
+- **Alternative email service implementation** (e.g., SendGrid, MailKit, AWS SES)
+- **Mock email service** that simulates email sending (for example, logs messages to the console or stores them in memory)

-Send an email to the customer:
+Send an email to the customer (or simulate one) in the following cases:
 1. After creating a new ticket
 2. Whenever the **status** changes
 3. Whenever the **resolution text** changes